ARMmbed/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 Because the code can't construct a single buffer to store all data (including metadata and possibly encrypted data) in one shot, setting the data occurs in chunks, using the incremental set APIs.
 Get uses the offset argument to extract metadata, data and CMAC separately.

 Rollback protection (RBP) keys are stored in the designated rollback protection storage, which is also of KVStore type.
 RBP keys are the same as the SecureStore keys.
+This RBP storage is also used for storing the CMAC in write once case, as otherwise an attacker can delete this key from the underlying storage and modify this flag.

 # Detailed design